stephehood/BIOL5153/README.md

 ## The README for BIOL5153

+#### More updates to parse_GFF.py
+In class on 4/25/18 they went over the edits to add funtions to the Parse_GFF script.
+Updates have been made and pushed.
 #### Updates to parse_gff
 Added conditions to Parse_GFF to make it more flexible and compact